ikiugu/pokedex/README.md

 ---

-*Note: A single-module version of this application with Clean Architecture is available on the [feature/non-modular branch](https://github.com/ikiugu/pokedex/tree/feature/non-modular).*
+*Note: A single-module version of this application with Clean Architecture is available [here](https://github.com/ikiugu/pokedex/tree/feature/non-modular).*